isomerpages/enterprisesg-cpso/_consumers/choose-safer-products/choose-safer-consumer-goods.md

 <h2>Products that do not require a SAFETY Mark</h2>
 <p>Consumer goods such as toys, children’s products, apparel, sports and
-recreation products, furniture, mattresses and bedding and DIY tools, which are not regulated under other product safety Regulations, fall under the Consumer Protection (Consumer Goods Safety Requirements) Regulations 2011 (<strong>CGSR</strong>).</p>
+recreation products, furniture, mattresses and bedding and DIY tools, which are not regulated under other product safety regulations, fall under the Consumer Protection (Consumer Goods Safety Requirements) Regulations 2011 (<strong>CGSR</strong>).</p>
 <p>General consumer goods under the CGSR do not require pre-market approval